-John Gould Hummers Original Antique Lithographs from the 19th Century:
+John Gould Hummingbirds: Original 19th Century Antique Lithographs

 Find a large selection collection of the revered John Gould Hummingbirds antique lithographs, which date back to London from 1849-1861.
 Each folio hand colored lithograph was published in England for the desirable rare ornithological work by Gould entitled A Monograph of the Trochilidae.
 The water coloring illumination is exquisite.

 Each piece measures 14 x 21 1/2.”
 For framing questions and additional options, call Anne at 413-245-4197 for personal service.
 A few are marked other are available and valued at much higher prices.

 Hummingbirds: Lizar & Jardine’s Family of Trochilus